Lauren Drain Flaunts Her Sculpted Figure In A Sexy Sports Bra & Booty Shorts

 “This is such a great motivation,” another added.

 Earlier this month, as The Inquisitr reported, Lauren tantalized her followers with a steamy snap taken while she was abroad in Tulum, Mexico.
-Lauren’s husband wore nothing but a pair of swimming trunks and some bracelets, and he had her in his arms as the duo exchanged a sizzling kiss.
-Lauren rocked a skimpy thong bikini and her husband cupped her shapely rear in the photo.
+Lauren’s husband wore a pair of swimming trunks and some bracelets, and he had her in his arms as the duo exchanged a sizzling kiss.
+Lauren rocked a skimpy thong bikini, and her husband cupped her shapely rear in the photo.